SUMup-database/SUMup-data-suggestion/README.md

-# SUMup-data-suggestion
+# SUMup data suggestion page

-The issue tab of this reppository is used to interact on new and old data that could be added to SUMup.
+The [issue tab](https://github.com/SUMup-database/SUMup-data-suggestion/issues) of this reppository is used to interact on new and old data that could be added to SUMup.